Mitchell Gant

-Mitchell Gant is a fictional character in a series of books written by Craig Thomas.
-His first appearance occurs in the 1977 novel Firefox, as a U.S. Air Force major sent to steal a prototype Soviet MiG-31 Firefox fighter aircraft.
-In 1982, Clint Eastwood portrayed the character in the film adaptation of the 1977 novel.
-He also appears in the Thomas novels Firefox Down, Winter Hawk, and A Different War.
-The 1982 movie was the only film appearance of the character, as "a prospective Firefox film franchise fizzled."
+Mitchell Gant is a fictional character in a series of novels authored by Craig Thomas.
+His first appearance occurs in the 1977 novel Firefox, as a U.S. Air Force major sent to hijack a prototype Soviet MiG-31 Firefox fighter jet.
+In 1982, Clint Eastwood portrayed the character in the novel's film adaptation.
+Gant also appears in the Thomas novels Firefox Down, Winter Hawk, and A Different War.
+The Eastwood movie marked the character's only screen appearance, as "a prospective Firefox film franchise fizzled."

 Character biography

 Gant grew up in Clarkville, a small town in mid-western America.
 He finds himself drawn to flight when, as a child, he sees a small airplane land at a local gas station in need of fuel.
 With few happy memories of Clarkville, Gant finds his way into the United States Air Force, becoming a fighter pilot.

 While flying combat during the Vietnam War, Gant's F-4 Phantom II is shot down by a surface-to-air missile.
 Gant ejects and is immediately captured, apparently by guerrillas.
 The arrival of allied aircraft saves Gant, but also traumatizes him—napalm dropped by one of the aircraft incinerates a young girl traveling with the enemy soldiers.
 The experience leaves him with post-traumatic stress disorder, causing him to have frequent flashbacks.
 He suffers from a recurring nightmare about himself being a Vietnamese and burning in napalm dropped by U.S. aircraft.

 After the war, he leaves the military and is recruited by the CIA; for some time, he works a menial job in a Los Angeles pizza restaurant while shadowing a KGB cell.
 Later, he becomes a handyman, a drunk, and a hobo.
 Eventually he is re-recruited by the CIA for their Firefox operation, supposedly because of his knowledge of Russian, his combat experience in Vietnam, and his knowledge of flying Russian aircraft.
 His familiarity with the Russian language comes from his mother, who was Russian.
 Because of his background, he only requires three months of training.
 Gant learns to fly a replica MiG-25 as well as a simulator of the Firefox.